vipulnaik/diet-exercise-health/profile-information/health-profile.md

 Based on the general guidance, I am inclined to discard the creatinine-based estimates and focus on the cystatin C-based estimate.
-The estimate of 88, which still well above the stage where it suggests impaired kidney function, is still mildly concerning for my age, because it suggests that I don't have a lot of buffer room till I get to the concerning level of around 59.
+The estimate of 88, while well above the stage where it suggests impaired kidney function, is still mildly concerning for my age, because it suggests that I don't have a lot of buffer room till I get to the concerning level of around 59.
 With that said, I